A small and non-simple geometric transition

+Assume now that $T(\widehat{X},X,\widetilde{X})$ is def-equivalent to a conifold transition.
+This means that there exists a finite chain of morphism deformations connecting the resolution $\phi:\widehat{X}\rightarrow X$ with a conifold resolution.
+Hence there exists at least one of those morphism deformations locally inducing a non-trivial deformation of the exceptional locus, so violating condition (c) of Theorem \ref{immagine0}. \end{proof}

-\begin{remark}[The Friedman's diagram of the Namikawa fiber product] As a final result let us give a complete account of the Friedman's diagram (\ref{Friedman-diagramma}) in the case of the small resolution $\phi:\widehat{X}\to X$ of a cuspidal Namikawa fiber product $X=Y\times_{\P^1}Y$.
+\begin{remark}[The Friedman diagram of the Namikawa fiber product] As a final result let us give a complete account of the Friedman diagram (\ref{Friedman-diagramma}) in the case of the small resolution $\phi:\widehat{X}\to X$ of a cuspidal Namikawa fiber product $X=Y\times_{\P^1}Y$.

 Let us start by computing the Kuranishi number $\dimdef(X)$, by an easy moduli computation.
 In fact the moduli of the elliptic surface $Y$ are 8 since they are given by the moduli of an elliptic pencil in $\P^2$.
 Moreover the 6 cuspidal fibers are parameterized by the roots in $\P^1$ of a general element in $H^0(\mathcal{O}_{\P^1}(6))$ up to the action of the projective group $\P\GL(2)$.
 Then